Puerto Rico Highway 133: Avenida Cuatro Calles

 After crossing Rio Portugués the road is called Avenida Cuatro Calles.
 The road crosses PR-12 via an underpass (no access to PR-12 at this point) and continues to run in a westerly direction, intersecting with PR-163/Avenida Las Américas at Café Rico, near Centro del Sur Mall.

 Avenida Ednita Nazario

 After crossing Avenida Las Americas the road becomes a 4-lane roadway known as Avenida Ednita Nazario.
 The former headquarters of Rovira Biscuits Corporation are located on the north side of the road in this section.
 A public art display consisting of the bust of Ednita Nazario is located at easternmost end of this section of PR-133, on the north side of the road.
 PR-133 ends at its intersection with the PR-2/PR-1/Miguel Pou Boulevard complex.
 (Continuing straight east the roadway is six lanes wide and it is a section of Eastbound PR-1 known as "Avenida La Ceiba".)

 Landmarks

-Landmarks along this road include Ceiba Tree Park, located next to Río Portugués, Cafe Rico, and Rovira Biscuits Corporation.
+Landmarks along this road include Ceiba Tree Park, located next to Río Portugués, Café Rico, and Rovira Biscuits Corporation.
 A monument to Ednita Nazario is located at the northwest corner of PR-133 and PR-2.